The perfect Azure naming convention

 In addition Azure resource names are immutable (meaning that they cannot be changed after creation) and in some cases not reusable for a set period of time (purge protection).
 So it is crucial to name resources with longevity in mind and to avoid extensive rework and downtime in later stages.

-Therefore the purpose of this this naming convention is to ensure resource names reflect a logical structure allowing for all kind of automation, scripting and Infrastructure as Code to find, read and process this complex and large amount of resources & configurations with as little and simple logic as possible.
+Therefore the purpose of this this naming convention is to ensure resource names reflect a logical structure enabling automation, scripting and Infrastructure as Code to find, read and process this complex and large amount of resources & configurations with as little and simple logic as possible.
 Ensuring proper performance, low effort maintainability and drift control.

 Resource tagging, a naming conventions best friend